nsbno/spor/packages/spor-design-tokens/README.md

 There are a lot of colors in our palette, and the colors are structured into a few useful groups.
 You can find the complete palette in colors/palette, and the more rememberable aliases for those colors on colors/alias.

-There are several more, like colors/main for our main color palette (most colors should come from here), and colors/text for colors used in typography.

 ### Depth

 The depth category includes drop shadows and z-indexes (elevation), grouped by regular use cases.